(translated from the Korean by geul)

 living together without breaking up

-having a child with the woman whom I first locked lips with
+having a child with the first woman I locked lips with

-Naming my first daughter that the woman I first kissed lays in my arms was my my life’s wish
+Naming my first daughter that the first woman I kissed lays in my arms was my life’s wish

 But you got away – “I’m a very bad woman”